kepstin/colourclock/README.md

 the HUSL library, which can convert to sRGB via e.g. the toHex() function.

 Note that I'm also rendering text above the background.
-The text colour used is the same hue as the background, but the saturation is inverted (switch the sign in front of the cos when calculating radius), and the L value is increased by 20.
+The text colour used is the same hue as the background, but the saturation is calculated differently;
+the sign on the cos is inverted and the range is from 75 to 100.
+The L value is increased by 20.